Jenny Margetts: Foster parent

-From Jenny's early years of involvement with the Voice of Alberta Native Women Society, foster care was a major issue.
+From her early years of involvement with the Voice of Alberta Native Women Society, foster care was a major issue.
 The Society received a grant to employ Indigenous women on a part-time basis to promote foster care and recruit foster homes, and to survey the number of Indigenous families who did not receive any financial assistance while providing care to children who were not their own.
 Jenny and Gordon became foster parents in April 1983 and took in three children (ages 16, 13, and 12).
 Three years later she described one foster son as very loving, still hyperactive, who had finally stopped nightly bed-wetting.
-She wrote that she dealt with him “in the Indian way and had him doctored in the sweat lodge by a medicine man.
-He shook like a leaf – I held him close to me and vowed I would raise him as my own.”
+She wrote that she dealt with him "in the Indian way and had him doctored in the sweat lodge by a medicine man.
+He shook like a leaf – I held him close to me and vowed I would raise him as my own."
 Finding Indigenous foster parents to care for Indigenous children was always a challenge and dealing with mothers of children in care was often difficult.
-One boy “tried calling a whole bunch of numbers to reach his mom.
+One boy "tried calling a whole bunch of numbers to reach his mom.
 No one was home at the numbers he called.
 He finally broke down.
 I try to explain why he's in care.
 It is so difficult to say if they cared, they could call but you can't hurt the kid like that.
 I have to help them face reality.
-All this crying is emotionally draining.”
+All this crying is emotionally draining."
 In addition to caring for foster children, the Margetts took education classes on stress management, foster parents’ role in court, and dealing with lying and stealing.
 They also became active in local and provincial groups.